rehamAbass/class3/class3/PITCHME.md

 	return commission * sales + super.earnsInYear();
 }
 ```
-There is no direct way to access the ''grandfather''...
+There is no direct way to access the ''grandmother'', `super.super` does not work.

 ---